chili-chips-ba/wireguard-fpga/README.md

 - SW must not participate in the bulk datapath transfers
 - SW may however intercept the low-frequency management packets
 - For quick bring up, the IP Address Search (our novel balanced binary tree algorithm) may initially be hosted in software, then ported to hardware
-- SW also includes KMM function -- Key Management Module
+- SW will also cover KMM function -- Key Management Module

 - [ ] HW/SW Integration